-Social Strategic outcome Intended public value outcome or impact S3 - Facilitating an inclusive community that By developing and implementing an access and celebrates diversity. inclusion plan, this allows the Town to proactively facilitate inclusivity, and celebrate diversity in the local area, and lead by example more broadly.
+Social Strategic outcome Intended public value outcome or impact 5 By developing and implementing an access and celebrates diversity. inclusion plan, this allows the Town to proactively facilitate inclusivity, and celebrate diversity in the local area, and lead by example more broadly.